SciDev5/sky-lang/pipeline_overview.md

 ## module types

 General format:
-- functions and classes are all stored in a top-level list and scoping is done referencing into that list.
+- functions and structs are all stored in a top-level list and scoping is done referencing into that list.
 - functions contain instructions for execution, either as a tree or list of instructions.
-- contains a top level function-like object for executing top level instructions and referencing top-level functions and classes
+- contains a top level function-like object for executing top level instructions and referencing top-level functions and structs

 static functions